rskronek/School_District_Analysis/README.md

 How is the district summary affected?

-  we can see from both the screenshots that after removing the Thomas High School scores,
+  we can see from both the screenshots that after removing the Thomas High School scores, passing math, reading and overall percentages have changed.

  ![Chart](./dist_before.png)
  ![Chart](./dist_after.png)